secure-software-engineering/DroidBench/README.md

 * **StaticInitialization1**: Passes a tainted value into a static initialization method.
 * **StaticInitialization2**: Sensitive data is obtained during static initialization of a class and leaked in non-static code
 * **UnreachableCode**: Passes tainted data into a method that is never called.

+* **Clinit**: IMEI is obtained during static initializer and is stored and overriding in the Activity's field which was not tainted at the beginning.
+* **Clone**: IMEI is added to a linkedlist, and the list is cloned to a new list, then the tainted member of the newlist is leaked.
+* **Dynamic-Dispatch**: A method in the base class returns untainted information, the same method in one of the derived classes returns sensitive (IMEI) information.
+That information is later leaked through SMS.

 Miscellaneous Android-Specific
 ------------------------------